Table of Contents

 Listed from moderate to severe deformities.

-Liposuction is used for the treatment of the male breast or gynecomastia in men that have good skin tone and a moderate fatty component.
+Liposuction is used for the treatment of the male breast or gynecomastia in men that have good skin tone and a moderate fatty condition.
 This can be performed using a tumescent technique under local anesthesia or if the patient prefers under general anesthesia.
 Plastic surgeons make one or two small incisions to gain access for the procedure.
 Commonly the cannula is also used to disrupt the chest fold to allow for adequate re-draping.
-New York NY patients will wear a compression garment after the procedure to help minimize the risk of seroma (fluid) collection.
+New York, NY patients will wear a compression garment after the procedure to help minimize the risk of seroma (fluid) collection.

 Periareolar Incision Technique and Liposuction

-Liposuction does not remove breast tissue well, and therefore the open technique is usually necessary.
+Liposuction does not remove glandular tissue well, and therefore the open technique is usually necessary.
 Sometimes this is staged when the patient is not sure they want an incision along the border of the areola, or it is unclear if there is sub-areola component of breast tissue.
 Liposuction complements the male breast reduction procedure to treat the subcutaneous excess fat.

 Male Breast Reduction Techniques

-In general, formal male breast reduction techniques similar to those performed for women might be used in men for one of two situations: 1) where there is actually a breast gland similar to a woman, or 2) where a man has lost a significant amount of weight and has excess breast skin and soft tissue with ptotic (sagging) chest skin.
+In general, formal male breast reduction techniques similar to those performed for women might be used in men for one of two situations: 1) where there is actually a breast gland similar to a woman’s, or 2) where a man has lost a significant amount of weight and has excess breast skin and soft tissue with ptotic (sagging) chest skin.

 Pedicle-Based Breast Reduction

-During this plastic surgery technique, plastic surgeons remove an ellipse of skin and the subcutaneous fatty and breast tissue.
+During this plastic surgery technique, plastic surgeons remove an ellipse of skin and the fat and breast tissue.
 The resulting scar is usually transverse with a small scar around the areola.
 For some thinner men with hanging loose skin, this may not be the ideal procedure, because even with the thin pedicle it still may look like a female breast.
 The benefit to this male breast reduction technique is that sensation to the nipple may be preserved.